refiner-io/js-client-npm/readme.md

 Refiner is a microsurvey tool designed specifically for web and mobile applications.
 Collect spot-in insights from your users with perfectly timed [in-app surveys](https://refiner.io/features/in-product-microsurveys/).

-With Refiner you can ask your users any question while they are using your react-native app.
+With Refiner you can ask your users any question while they are using your application.
 Measure [customer satisfaction (CSAT)](https://refiner.io/solutions/csat/), [Net Promoter Score (NPS)](https://refiner.io/solutions/nps/), or [customer effort score (CES)](https://refiner.io/solutions/ces/), research what to built next or profile your users.
 Refiner supports all product feedback survey use cases and comes packed with expert-built templates that will get you started quickly.

 ## Installation